WebexCC-SA/LAB-1309/docs/Excercise2.md

 **Objective**

-	- Explore and set up multiple Autonomous Webex AI Agent actions using Webex Connect flows.
+In this lab, audience will learn to explore and set up Autonomous Webex AI Agent actions using Webex Connect flows.
+They will also learn how to configure these flows to interact with external APIs, allowing the AI Agent to handle data and fulfill requests by connecting to other services.

-	- Configure Webex Connect flows to interact with external APIs for data handling and fulfillment.
+## **Section 1 : Create a Webex Connect Flow for Car Order**

-## **Section 1 - Creating a Webex Connect Flow for the Car Order in the Webex AI Agent Action**
+- Action fulfillment for the agent is always handled via Webex Connect flows.

-- Action fulfillment will be handled via Webex Connect flows.
-Begin by creating a Webex Connect flow, which can later be selected to a specific Webex AI action.
+- Lets begin by creating a Webex Connect flow, which can later be selected to a specific Webex AI action.

 - Navigate to the Webex Connect portal through the **'Quick Links'** section in the Webex Contact Center area of Control Hub.

 ![Nav](./assets/t2s1p1.png){ width="300" }

-- Create a new service by clicking **'Create New Service'** and providing a name (i.e. _carorderservice_andy_).
+- Create a new service by clicking **'Create New Service'** and providing a name (i.e. Webexone_carorderservice_Name_).

 ![Nav](./assets/t2s1p2.png){ width=800" }